Tencent unit seeks to withhold shareholding information, raising governance concerns

 4 Min Read

-HONG KONG (Reuters) - Tencent Holdings' (0700.HK) online publishing subsidiary has sought a waiver from Hong Kong listing rules to allow it to withhold shareholding information of some executives, drawing criticism from corporate governance advocates.
+HONG KONG, July 6 (Reuters) - Tencent Holdings' online publishing subsidiary has sought a waiver from Hong Kong listing rules to allow it to withhold shareholding information of some executives, drawing criticism from corporate governance advocates.

 The online publisher filed for a Hong Kong IPO on Monday.
 The three executives are its board members and would have to disclose their stakes in Tencent as per the city's listing rules.
 The waiver request will now be vetted by the listing committee of the Hong Kong stock exchange.